 To develop future leaders and scientists for careers in agriculture.
-Concentration is placed on science, technology, engineering, and mathematics (STEM) integration within the five National Institute of Food and Agriculture (NIFA) initiatives: childhood obesity, climate change, food safety, global food security and hunger, and sustainable energy.
+Concentration is placed on science, technology, engineering, and mathematics (STEM) integration within the six National Institute of Food and Agriculture (NIFA) challenge areas: food secuirty, climate variability and change, water, bioenergy, childhood obesity, and food safety.
 This mission will be accomplished through rigorous courses and activities that provide hands-on, cutting-edge, scientific, and academic information.

 Goals of the GSA at Viginia Tech are to:

 - Provide a rigorous agricultural educational program that will challenge gifted and talented students to study and research the scientific nature of agriculture as it relates to and affects Virginia’s largest industry, agriculture